 TransUnion’s forecasts are based on various economic assumptions, such as gross state product, consumer sentiment, unemployment rates and real estate values.

-If you have equity in your home, we will sell your home and get top dollar in this challenging market with our Internet Marketing and Sales Program.
+.
 If you do not have enough equity, and you must sell your property as a short sale we have the expertise to do so also, go to www.ShortSaleRealtors4U.com